 Don't forget to buy 2 AAA batteries which will keep the heartbeat working for up to 300 hours.

-4. Dog Tags
+5. Dog ID Tags

 Any dog in a public place must wear a collar or tag with the name and address of the owner engraved on it.

 The Pet 24 Visible ID tag is so much more than a basic dog name tag.
 It's a unique solution for reuniting you with your missing dog around the clock.

 By attaching a Pet 24 ID tag to your puppy's collar, anyone who finds your puppy can simply call their contact number, any time of the day or night and Pet 24 take over.